soni-naveen/Fruit.ai-backend/README.md

 Delete: Remove FAQs.

 ## Endpoints
-GET /faqs: Fetch all FAQs.\
+GET /faqs: Fetch all faqs.\
-GET /faqs/: Fetch a single FAQ by ID.\
+GET /faqs/:id: Fetch a single faq by ID.\
-POST /faqs: Create a new FAQ.\
+POST /faqs: Create a new faq.\
-PUT /faqs/: Update an FAQ by ID.\
+PUT /faqs/:id: Update a faq by ID.\
-DELETE /faqs/: Delete an FAQ by ID.
+DELETE /faqs/:id: Delete a faq by ID.

 ## Setup Backend
 Install Dependencies: